ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Each application using the Transport Services API declares its preferences for how the Transport Services system should operate.
 This is done by using Transport Properties, as defined in
-{{I-D.ietf-taps-arch}}, at each stage of the lifetime of a connection.
+{{I-D.ietf-taps-arch}}, at each stage of the lifetime of a Connection.

 Transport Properties are divided into Selection, Connection, and Message Properties.
 Selection Properties (see {{selection-props}}) can only be set during pre-establishment.
-They are only used to specify which paths and protocol stacks can be used and are preferred by the application.
+They are only used to specify which paths and Protocol Stacks can be used and are preferred by the application.
 Although Connection Properties (see {{connection-props}}) can be set during pre-establishment, they may be changed later.
-They are used to inform decisions made during establishment and to fine-tune the established connection.
+They are used to inform decisions made during establishment and to fine-tune the established Connection.
 Calling Initiate on a Preconnection creates an outbound Connection or a Listener, and the Selection Properties remain readable from the Connection or Listener, but become immutable.

-The behavior of the selected protocol stack(s) when sending Messages is controlled by Message Properties (see {{message-props}}).
+The behavior of the selected Protocol Stack(s) when sending Messages is controlled by Message Properties (see {{message-props}}).

 Selection Properties can be set on Preconnections, and the effect of